 Securities Borrowing and Lending Business (SBL) is an alternative investment tool or a risk management tool for investment in the SET.
-When the stock market is declining, investors (i.e. "borrowers") can borrow shares from CNS for short selling, as well as buying the shares back when the price declines as expected.
+When the stock market is declining, investors (i.e. "borrowers") can borrow shares from the Company for short selling, as well as buying the shares back when the price declines as expected.
 This will support price stability and liquidity in the SET.

-CNS provides SBL service to all types of clients including retail clients and institutional clients.
-CNS acts as a principal to clients who are the "borrowers" or "lenders" in order to ensure them that all terms and conditions as stated in the SBL agreement will be followed accordingly.
+The Company provides SBL service to all types of clients including retail clients and institutional clients.
+The Company acts as a principal to clients who are the "borrowers" or "lenders" in order to ensure them that all terms and conditions as stated in the SBL agreement will be followed accordingly.
 The details of services are as follows:

-- CNS lends securities to borrowers to short selling securities through their credit balance accounts under CNS.
-Borrowers shall place collateral to CNS prior to borrow shares and maintain the collateral level according to CNS's rules.
-In addition, CNS lends shares to institutional clients who have intention to re-lend the shares to their own clients or to manage the risk of their portfolios. - CNS borrows securities from lenders who have securities in cash accounts under CNS or institution who may have securities deposited with Trustee or Custodian Banks then the settlement date will be up to the agreed date which doesn't exceed 2 days.
-CNS shall place cash collateral to lenders and also maintain cash collateral to lenders at least 100% of market value of securities on daily basis. - Borrowers are charged with the borrowing fees whereas the lenders earn lending fees. - Lenders are still entitled to the benefits of lent securities.
+- The Company lends securities to borrowers to short selling securities through their credit balance accounts under the Company.
+Borrowers shall place collateral to the Company prior to borrow shares and maintain the collateral level according to the Company's rules.
+In addition, the Company lends shares to institutional clients who have intention to re-lend the shares to their own clients or to manage the risk of their portfolios. - The Company borrows securities from lenders who have securities in cash accounts under the Company or institution who may have securities deposited with Trustee or Custodian Banks then the settlement date will be up to the agreed date which doesn't exceed 2 days.
+The Company shall place cash collateral to lenders and also maintain cash collateral to lenders at least 100% of market value of securities on daily basis. - Borrowers are charged with the borrowing fees whereas the lenders earn lending fees. - Lenders are still entitled to the benefits of lent securities.